Whaling in Japan: Normalization

 After over 50 years of control, Japan's center-right conservative party, Liberal Democratic Party (LDP), lost in 2009 elections to the opposing left, Democratic Party of Japan (DPJ).
-Environmental organizations had hoped the change in government would bring about an end to Japanese whaling.
+Environmental organizations had wished the change in government would bring about an end to Japanese whaling.
 However, in 2009 the Foreign Minister of Japan, Katsuya Okada, explained that whaling would continue to receive support as a matter of policy.

 A 2010 undercover investigation by reporters from the UK's Sunday Times revealed the officials of many developing countries accepted financial compensation from Japan for support in the IWC.
 Separate from millions in overseas development aid, membership fees, paid flights, hotel stays and spending money was all provided, by Japan, to gain the support of IWC delegates.
 In some cases cash was presented in envelopes by Japanese officials.
 Despite recordings from the investigation, officials implicated in the report have denied accepting bribes in exchange for votes.

 Japan ended its 2010–2011 Antarctic hunt early, citing harassment by conservationists.
 However, it was later announced in October 2011 that the 2011–2012 whale hunt would go on as planned.
 An Associated Press poll of the Japanese public conducted in July and August 2011 found that 52% of Japanese supported whale hunting, 35% were neutral, and 13% were opposed.

 In 2011, at the 63rd meeting of the IWC, Japan demonstrated the progress of its 'normalization' policy.
 When South American countries proposed a vote to establish a new whale sanctuary in the South Atlantic Ocean, Japanese delegates led Iceland, several Caribbean countries, and additional representatives in a walkout.
 As a result, the vote was postponed for one year along with other matters pending consideration by the commission.